-In this section we point out some research challenges and open issues with respect to utilizing Scalable Video Coding within Content-Aware Networks:
+In this section we would like to point out some research challenges and open issues with respect to utilizing Scalable Video Coding within Content-Aware Networks.

 Distributed adaptation decision-taking framework.
-Due to the fact that many, possibly heterogeneous entities are involved - in the production, ingestion, distribution, and consumption stages - there is a need to develop a framework for distributed adaptation decision-taking; that is, finding the optimal decision regarding the adaptation of the content for a single entity (i.e., HB, MANE) within a network of various entities in the delivery system.
-Note that decision-taking is needed at the request stage and during the delivery of the multimedia content as (network) conditions might change.
+Due to the fact that many, possibly heterogeneous entities are involved - in the production, ingestion, distribution and consumption stages - there is a need to develop a framework for distributed adaptation decision-taking.
+That is, finding the optimal decision regarding to the adaptation of the content for a single entity (i.e., HB, MANE) within a network of various entities in the delivery system.
+Note that the decision-taking is needed at the request and during the delivery of the multimedia content as (network) conditions might change.